 Have you ever found yourself in a weird circumstance where you just had to be inventive to explain something or work yourself out of a bad situation?
-Well, if you’ve already read my free ebook, In the Spirit of Murder, then you know my main character, top-drawer Detective Lieutenant Claudia Hershey, has resorted to ploys more than once — including one involving Florida carpenter ants.
+Well, if you’ve already read In the Spirit of Murder, then you know my main character, top-drawer Detective Lieutenant Claudia Hershey, has resorted to ploys more than once — including one involving Florida carpenter ants.

 Here’s a portion of that scene from the novel where she makes something up after a long and physically exhausting chase after a teenager from a house to a wooded area.
 She didn’t give up easily, but neither did the kid.
 Have a read: